Meet Matt James: 7 Things to Know About the New Star of The Bachelor

 "I didn't think I was going to make a career out of football, but I thought my stint in the NFL would be longer than a few months," he told DeacLink.
 "Fortunately, I had a support system back home in Raleigh (Mom) who allowed me to stay at her house and train while I figured out my next steps."

-Per DeacLink, he then moved to Pittsburgh for a Corporate and Institutional Banking role in with PNC.
+Per DeacLink, he then moved to Pittsburgh for a Corporate and Institutional Banking role with PNC.
 He told the outlet he later moved to New York, where he spent the first six months "couch surfing, navigating the new NYC landscape and deciding if this new role in advertising as a media planner was for me."
-After he left that role, he accepted a position as a research analyst at real estate first CBRE.
+After he left that role, he accepted a position as a research analyst at real estate firm CBRE.
 He later founded ABC Food Tours.

 4. He loves to give back and help kids.

-Speaking of which, ABC Food Tours' Facebook page describes the organization is a "food touring company that leads both locals and tourists through Alphabet City, stopping at restaurants native to the neighborhood."
+Speaking of which, ABC Food Tours' Facebook page describes the organization as a "food touring company that leads both locals and tourists through Alphabet City, stopping at restaurants native to the neighborhood."
 Per the website, the organization aims to expose kids to new experiences and teach them that anything is possible.

 "I met a group of 'kids,' who were students from a local neighborhood elementary school P.S.
 188—where 50 percent of the students are homeless—hanging outside my favorite restaurant in the Alphabet City…. way later than they should have been out," James told DeacLink.
 "We joked on each other for a few minutes then parted ways; they didn't realize that wouldn't be the last they saw of me.
 I reached out to their principal the following morning to set up a time where I could take their students to my favorite restaurant called Bob White's.
 Although it was located right in their back yard, the kids had never been inside!
 This occasion marked the first food tour… the rest is history!"